 Homemade Dishwasher Powder – Although the DIY dishwasher powder we made worked well, it didn’t work as well as the proprietary one by Winni’s.
 Also I wasn’t able to buy all the ingredients package-free so it kinda defeated the purpose of the exercise.
 Now that we’ve more zero waste stores I could make it package-free but honestly I’m not sure it’s worth the hassle.
 You can find the recipe we used for DIY dishwasher powder here.

-Water Only hair washing – As you will have read in a recent post, this didn’t work very well for me, but I’m glad I did it because it help the overall condition of my hair and helped me better understand how to take care of it going forward.
+Water Only hair washing – As you will have read in a recent article, this didn’t work very well for me, but I’m glad I did it because it help the overall condition of my hair and helped me better understand how to take care of it going forward.

 Roasted Chickpea snacks – I’ve seen oven roasted chickpeas touted as great low-waste snacks on lots of social media feeds so decided to invest the 30mins of oven time to roast them one evening.
 Verdict: Meh!
 Not worth the electricity in my opinion.